InsuranceUpdated March 2026

 LowNational avg: $2,250High

 Twin Falls sits within a housing market where the American Dream of owning a home is still financially realistic.
 Mountain weather brings altitude-related HVAC considerations, while coastal fog and salt air accelerate exterior wear.
 Meanwhile, an entrepreneurial, risk-tolerant culture that produces both tech billionaires and overpriced avocado toast.
-For home insurance specifically, the local market reflects a price-competitive market where providers work harder for each customer.
+For home insurance specifically, the local market reflects a price-competitive market where local businesses work harder for each customer.

 What Matters Most